Feature Recovery

 Design decisions

-- Adjusted quest flow and progression pacing to make early commitment feel achievable.
+- Adjusted quest flow and progression pacing so early commitment felt achievable rather than back-loaded.

 - Kept changes compatible with existing progression, inventories, and economy expectations.